A dummy guide to Mexican Mezcal

 A famous phrase in Mexico: for everything bad, mezcal, for everything good, the same.

 Fortunately, we found time in Oaxaca to visit some Palenques.
 Stroked by the the handcraft that is been put into it, we searched for opportunities to import some bottles to our home country.
 We were not the only one; first in the States, now also Europe knows a true mezcal madness (see column).
 But production is limited — not only is the spirit made in Mexico only, it is also in the hand of 9000 small producers, barely able to meet the demand from abroad.
-And so, we only brought a bottle in our luggage and finished it soon after, in one night straight.
-Autch.
+And so, we only brought one bottle in our luggage and finished it soon after, in one night straight.
+Outch.

 Hipsters love mezcal.
 Its popularity has everything to do with its artisan production: each brand has a unique story of traditional, small farmers working with generation-old brewing methods.
 Like slow food and hand-roasted coffee spots, now mezcal bars pop up in every decent sized city in Europe and the States.
 The scarcity of the spirit is part of its allure, but also puts pressure on distilleries to produce more.
 A typical agave plant takes between 8- 10 years to grow before it can be harvested.
 Just like with tequila, larger production causes soil erosion, pollution and displacement of traditional food crops.
 Some foreign importers now work together with the mezcalero’s to maintain its traditional, slow production.
 But big brands are watching.
 Will they jump in and dominate undercapitalized local producers?